Jago - Tower Hamlets

 Menu

-On this website, you will find the complete menu of Jago from Tower Hamlets.
-Currently, there are 7 dishes and drinks available.
+Here you will find the menu of Jago in Tower Hamlets.
+At the moment, there are 7 dishes and drinks on the menu.

 Located in the heart of Shoreditch, Jago offers a unique dining experience with influences from Ashkenazi, Southern European, and Middle Eastern cuisine.
 The interior is quirky and bright, resembling a mix between a tube carriage and a bike shed.
 Despite some ventilation issues, the menu offers creative and delicious dishes such as sardines on toast and grilled manouri.
 Head chef Louis Solley, formerly of Ottolenghi, impresses with his innovative approach to cooking.
 Although the paper used for the menu may have an unpleasant smell, the overall dining experience at Jago is highly recommended, especially for those looking for a quiet brunch away from the usual hustle and bustle of Brick Lane.